DestinyVolt/D-D/Squiddle.md

 You qualify as both an Abberation and a Humanoid.

 **Ceremorph Magic:**
-You to cast Nondetection on yourself at will, without needing a material component. \
+You to cast Nondetection on yourself at will, without needing a material component.
+When you do, you can choose to disguise your Ceremorph form. \
-Once Per Long Rest: Detect Thoughts, Disguise Self (24 hours, only 1 form)
+Once Per Long Rest: Detect Thoughts

 **Illithid Bite:**
 While you are missing half or more of your hit points, you have advantage on attack rolls you make with your bite.
 When you use your bite and hit a creature that isn’t a Construct or an Undead, you can either regain hit points equal to the damage dealt by the bite or gain a bonus to the next ability check or attack roll you make equal to the damage dealt by the bite.
 You can empower yourself with your bite a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.